The Montessori work cycle, what on earth is it? And why should you care?

 Make it easier by having labelled containers for everything and when it comes to actually start, give them prompts “You put all the cars in the box and I’ll pick up the trains” Or Luka, you put the blocks away and Jess can do the marble run.

 Break it down so that the job isn’t so big and overwhelming, think baby steps!

 Think about how you feel when you need to tidy up the attic, spare bedroom or garden shed – wherever your room of chaos is!

 My kid often spends all morning building something out of Lego and then doesn’t want to put it away, what can I do?

-We have the same problem, what we do is keep the new creation (usually some kind of castle in this house) on the shelf or trolly, but all the other pieces have to be put away.
-Or if they have built an elaborate town or something, it’s OK to let them leave it up so they can continue the next day, we do that with big projects right.
-Just as they are clear that when it is all completed and they have finished with it, it gets put away.
+We have had the same problem, what we do is keep the new creation (usually some kind of castle in this house) on the shelf or trolly, but all the other pieces have to be put away.
+Or if they have built an elaborate town or something, it’s OK to let them leave it up so they can continue the next day, we do that with big projects, right?
+Just as long as they are clear that when it is all completed and they have finished with it, it gets put away.